devstark-com/vue-api-service/README.md

 ```

 # Usage
-Let's say you've got an endpoints like this:
+Let's say you've got an endpoints config like this:

 ```javascript
 const endpoints = {